mac-comp240/hw7-shell/README.md

 # Writing a Shell

-In this assignment, you will create a program, `shell.c`, that implements a command-line interface for running programs, similar to bash or zsh, which you have been using for this course.
+In this assignment, you will create a program, `shell.c`, which implements a command-line interface for running programs, similar to bash, which you have been using for this course.

 Your program will need to loop, reading commands from the user, and use C